 Given all of this, where do products like Mulesoft and Workato fit, and what does this acquisition mean for Workato?

-While Mulesoft and Workato play in the same broader integration space, we have distinct centers of gravity.
+While Mulesoft and Workato play in the same broader integration and automation space, we have distinct centers of gravity.

 Mulesoft started in the early 2000s with a strong focus on unlocking legacy apps, connecting them with the emerging cloud apps, and enabling the legacy capabilities as microservices.
-Their focus has been on enabling developers and IT to publish APIs and create composite apps and business processes on top of them.
+Their focus has been on publishing APIs and creating composite services on top of them.
 They have done a terrific job of creating a thriving developer community.

-Finally, from a customer perspective, integration platforms are, at their core, a neutral technology that connects and orchestrates between disparate apps across large app ecosystems like Salesforce, Workday, ServiceNow, Microsoft, Oracle, and SAP.
-Thus, another factor to consider when crafting your integration strategy is the diversity of your app ecosystems.
+Finally, from a customer perspective, integration and automation platforms are, at their core, a neutral technology that connects and orchestrates between disparate apps across large app ecosystems like Salesforce, Workday, ServiceNow, Microsoft, Oracle, and SAP.
+Thus, another factor to consider when crafting your integration and automation strategy is the diversity of your app ecosystems.

 These are certainly exciting times for the digital business movement and the evolution of the tools required to support that.